Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 ## FQA:
 Q: My anti-virus/windows defender said it contains virus when I download it.

 A: They do that on 95% of the times when you download any .EXE file on the internet.
-The raw code is on the bottom if u question if it is safe of not.
+The raw code is here if u question if it is safe of not.

 Q: My spacebar is not working after I assigned it into a hotkey even if the functions are disabled.